p3palazzo/comparative-histories/paper.md

 contamination by operative requirements.
 In other cases, however, Idealism shows in unstated assumptions or expedients in works that otherwise adopt a critical method.
-We have thus seen how two recent textbooks, *A Global History of Architecture* and *Architecture since 1400*, had mixed results in dismantling disciplinary narratives.
+We have thus seen how two 21^st^-century textbooks, *A Global History of Architecture* and *Architecture since 1400*, had mixed results in dismantling disciplinary narratives.
 Even as these two books explicitly reject the Eurocentric *argument* for an evolutionist history, their approaches to collecting buildings and